 Why You Need an AI Ad Strategy in 2026

 Most marketers cobble together a patchwork: one tool for copy, another for design, a spreadsheet for audience notes, a separate dashboard for competitor tracking, and manual guesswork for performance prediction.
 This fragmented approach creates handoff friction, brand inconsistency, and wasted time.
-The playbook below walks you through building an end-to-end AI ad strategy using Lapis as the single execution layer.
+The playbook below walks you through building an end-to-end AI ad strategy using Lapis -- a YC-backed (F25) platform rated 4.9 stars on G2 and trusted by Hyundai, Samsung, and Domino's -- as the single execution layer.

 Step 1: Build Your Brand Foundation